How Community College Students Experience Food Insecurity

 Food insecurity continues to be a significant problem in the U.S. with nearly 12 percent of households unable to procure enough food to feed all members adequately, according to the USDA.
 On college campuses, that number more than doubles with 25 percent of students reporting low levels of food security.

 Surveying 50 undergraduate students about food insecurity, the researchers culled both quantitative and qualitative data.
-According to their results, “almost a third of participants found a meal in the $5-9.99 price range to be unaffordable.”
-Instead, they tended to purchase their food from vending machines given the low cost compared to the higher expense of cafeteria meals.
+According to their results, almost a third of participants said a meal in the $5 to $9.99 range was “unaffordable.”
+Instead, they tended to purchase their food from vending machines because of the low cost compared to the higher expense of cafeteria meals.

 Beyond encouraging college administrators to strengthen their efforts at understanding food insecurity on campus, the researchers also encouraged them to work more closely with public officials to combat the issue.
 “We often forget that college campuses are a vital part of a city’s urban food system,” Ilieva said in an interview.